jzuern/sph-fluidsim-fortran/README.md

 Exemplary parameters for water-like behavior are:
 ```
 &SIMPARAMETER
 nframes=100              !
 Number of frames
-nSteps_per_frame=100       !
-Number of steps per frame
+nSteps_per_frame=50      !
+Number of steps per frame.
+Default: 50
-h=0.010                    !
-Size of particles (radius)
+h=0.015                  !
+Size of particles (radius).
+Also: Distance of particles in initial configuration
-dt=0.0001                  !
-Time step size
+dt=1.0E-4                !
+Time step size.
+Default: 1E-4
-rho0=1000.0                !
-Reference density
+rho0=1.0E4               !
+Reference density Default: 10000
-k=1000000.0                !
-Bulk modulus
+k=1.0E6                  !
+Bulk modulus.
+Default: 1000
-mu=0.1                     !
-Viscosity
+mu=0.001                 !
+Viscosity.
+Default: 0.1
-g=9.81                     ! gravity strength
+g=9.81                   ! gravity strength.
+Default: 9.81
-rcut_x=0.1                 ! cell cutoff radius in x-direction (as fraction of total size of simulation grid)
+rcut_x=0.025             ! cell cutoff radius in x-direction (as fraction of total size of simulation grid)
-rcut_y=0.1                 ! cell cutoff radius in y-direction (as fraction of total size of simulation grid)
+rcut_y=0.025             ! cell cutoff radius in y-direction (as fraction of total size of simulation grid)
+rcut_z=0.025             ! cell cutoff radius in z-direction (as fraction of total size of simulation grid)
-mill=.FALSE.               !
+mill=.TRUE.              !
 Decide whether a watermill is in the computational domain or not
-dphi=-0.0003               ! rotation speed of watermill (only applicable if mill == .true.)
+dphi=-0.0004             ! rotation speed of watermill (only applicable if mill == .true.)
 /

 ```